enriqc3/CMPS-3240-Loop-Unrolling/README.md

 $ gcc -O0 -Wall -funroll-loops -o unrolled1.out rolled.c
 ```

-When I run this on my local machine I get worse performance.
+On Odin, this benchmark takes a user time of 0.042 seconds--not even an improvement.
 There are compiler specific pragmas that can provide hints to the compiler for when to attempt to unroll a loop.
 For example, if you want the compiler to unroll the loop the pragma:

 ```c
 #pragma GCC unroll n
 ```

 will cause `gcc` to do it for you.
 This pragma must be inserted just before the loop.
 Insert this line of code above line 11.
 However, we have a quandry with the lab.
 Using `#pragma GCC unroll n` requires an optimization flag of `-O2` or higher and we are using `-O0`.
 If you enable `-O2` `gcc` will realize you are not doing any real work on the arrays and opt to not run your `for` loop at all.
 So, we cannot really demonstrate it for the purposes of this lab.
-But, this point is most likely where you would use unrolling in production.
 We will not be content with letting the compiler do it for us, because we should be getting a much better improvement.

 ## Unroll by hand at the C-level